excellalabs/docker-workshop-2/README.2.md

 1. Create a service

 ## Setup: Set up a Kubernetes cluster

+**Kubernetes Cluster Overview**

+The master is the machine where the control plane components run, including etcd (the cluster database) and the API server (which the kubectl CLI communicates with).

+To initialize the master, first choose the pod network plugin you want and check if it requires any parameters to be passed to kubeadm while initializing the cluster.

+kubeadm init will first run a series of pre-checks to ensure that the machine is ready to run Kubernetes.
+It will expose warnings and exit on errors.
+It will then download and install the cluster database and control plane components.

+[kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) is a toolkit that helps you bootstrap a best-practice Kube cluster in an easy, reasonably secure and extensible way.
+It's aim to to set up a minimum viable cluster that passes the [Kubernetes Conformance tests](https://kubernetes.io/blog/2017/10/software-conformance-certification/).

 1. Go to [Play with K8's](https://labs.play-with-k8s.com/) and log in.
 The servers have the Docker and Kubernetes tools installed but Kubernetes is not initialized.